pshihn/shihn.ca/posts/2019/basic-rasterization.md

 ## Filling a Polygon

-One of the simplest ways to fill a polygon is by using the *Scan-Line Filling Algorithm*.
+One common way to fill a polygon is by using the *Scan-Line Filling Algorithm*.
 The idea is to scan the shape using horizontal lines (scanlines).
 The scanlines go from top of the polygon to the bottom.
 For each scanline, we determine at what points does the scanline intersect with the polygon.
 We arrange these intersecting points from left to right.

 <figure>
   <img loading="lazy" width="445" height="255" src="/stuff/posts/rasterization/scanline.png" alt="Polygon scanline">
 </figure>

 As we go from one point to another, we switch from *filling* mode to *non-filling* mode; and toggle between the states as we encounter each intersection point on the scan line.
-There is a bit more to consider here, specifically edge cases and optimization; more on this can found here: [Rasterizing polygons](http://www.cs.mun.ca/av/old/teaching/cg/notes/raster_poly.pdf), or expand the following section for pseudocode.
+There is a bit more to consider here, specifically edge cases and optimization; more on this can be found here: [Rasterizing polygons](http://www.cs.mun.ca/av/old/teaching/cg/notes/raster_poly.pdf), or expand the following section for pseudocode.

 <collapsible-panel label="Scanline Algorithm Details">
 <p>